-For more information on making a payment, go to the ATO's How to pay webpage.
-For more information on voluntary repayments, go to the ATO's Voluntary repayments webpage.
+For more information on making a payment, go to How to pay | Australian Taxation Office (ato.gov.au).
+For more information on voluntary repayments, go to Voluntary repayments | Australian Taxation Office (ato.gov.au).

 6.4 Are repayments tax deductible?